Caffeine

 Situation in Austria

-According to Article 10 of Regulation (EU) No. 1169/2011, foods to which more than 150 mg/l caffeine has been added as an ingredient for physiological purposes, such as for the wakefulness effect, must be labelled with the following statement: "Increased caffeine content.
+According to Article 10 of Regulation (EU) No. 1169/2011, foods to which more than 150 mg/l of caffeine has been added as an ingredient for physiological purposes, e.g. for wakefulness, must be labelled with the following statement: "Increased caffeine content.
 Not recommended for children and pregnant women".
 These labelling requirements also apply to food supplements with added caffeine.

 According to the Austrian Food Code, energy drinks are defined as non-alcoholic soft drinks to which at least 150 mg/l of caffeine (as caffeine and/or from caffeine-containing ingredients) has been added.
 They also contain one or more ingredients such as inositol, glucuronolactone or taurine.

-We are analysing caffeine in various foods.
-The results can be viewed in the following focus section:
+We analyse caffeine in various foods.
+The results can be viewed in the following focus campaign:

 Tips